Diamond Trellis (Fabergé egg)

 The Diamond Trellis egg is a jewelled enamelled Easter egg made by August Holmström under the supervision of the Russian jeweller Peter Carl Fabergé in 1892.
 It is one of the Imperial Fabergé eggs, made for Alexander III of Russia, who presented it to his wife, the Empress Maria Feodorovna.
 The egg is owned by Dorothy McFerrin, as part of the collection acquired by her and her husband, Artie McFerrin, who died on August 8, 2017, and is on display at the Houston Museum of Natural Science.

 The egg cost 4,750 silver roubles, and contained an automaton of an ivory elephant covered with precious stones.
-The surprise, thought missing for many years, has since been found in the collection of the British Royal Family.
+The surprise, thought missing for many years, was identified in 2015 in the collection of the British Royal Family.

 Design

-The egg is made of jadeite, gold, rose-cut diamonds, and is lined with white satin.
-It is carved from pale green jadeite and is enclosed in a lattice of rose-cut diamonds with gold mounts.
+The egg is made of bowenite, gold, rose-cut diamonds, and, originally, was lined with white satin.
+It is carved from bowenite and is enclosed in a lattice of rose-cut diamonds with gold mounts.
 The egg is hinged, and a large diamond sits at its base.

-Originally it was supported on a base of three silver putti said to represent the three sons of the imperial couple, the Grand Dukes Nicholas, George and Michael.
-The putti were set on a jadeite base, now lost.
-The last record of the base was when it was photographed with the egg, by Sothebys, in 1960.
+Originally, the egg was supported on three silver putti, seated on a grassy mound with roses on a circular bowenite base.
+The putti are said to represent the three sons of the imperial couple, the Grand Dukes Nicholas, George and Michael.
+The pedestal is either lost or survives elsewhere.
+The pedestal, but not the surprise, was still with the egg when it was sold by Sotheby’s London, on 5 December 1960.
+Subsequently, the base was separated from the egg by Emanuel Snowman of Wartski in the mistaken belief that this was a later addition.